HenrikBengtsson/jottr.org-blogdown/content/post/2021-11-xx-parallelly_1.29.0.md

 #> [1]  TRUE FALSE  TRUE
 ```

-The `isNodeAlive()` function works by getting the process IDs (PIDs)
+The `isNodeAlive()` function works by querying the operating system to
-for the parallel workers and query the operating system to see if
-those processes are still running.
-If the workers' PIDs are unknown,
+see if those processes are still running, based their process IDs
+(PIDs) recorded by `makeClusterPSOCK()` when launched.
+If the
-then `NA` is returned instead.
-For instance, contrary to
+workers' PIDs are unknown, then `NA` is returned instead.
+For
+instance, contrary to `parallelly::makeClusterPSOCK()`,
-`parallelly::makeClusterPSOCK()`, `parallel::makeCluster()` does not
-record the PIDs and we get missing values as the result;
+`parallel::makeCluster()` does not record the PIDs and we get missing
+values as the result;

 ```r
 library(parallelly)